Zahran000/BSCS-PF-Theory/Theory Assignments/Assign1/PROBLEM 13.md

 Start

-Input two jugs size, M and N (M should be > N)
+Input jug sizes M and N (where M > N)

-Find out GCD of M and N
+Compute GCD of M and N

-The amount of water that's a multiple of GCD can be measured
+Input the desired amount of water D

-If the required amount of water can't be expressed as a multiple of the GCD of M and N, then don't measure water
+If D is not a multiple of the GCD of M and N, then:

+   Print "The desired amount cannot be measured"

+   Go to End

-Fill either jug completely
+Fill the larger jug (M) completely

-Pour water from one jug to another until one jug is full or the other is empty
+Pour water from jug M to jug N until one of the following happens:

+  a) Jug N is full

+  b) Jug M is empty

+If jug M has the desired amount of water (D), stop

+If jug N has the desired amount of water (D), stop

-Empty any jug completely
+Empty the smaller jug (N)

-Repeat from step 6 until you get the desired amount
+Repeat the process until the desired amount D is obtained

 End

 #PROBLEM 13 FLOWCHART